DJI Repair, Service & Maintenance

 Phantom 3 advanced • Phantom 3 Professional • Phantom 4 • Phantom 4 advanced

 Phantom 4 Professional • Mavic • Mavic pro • Inspire • Inspire 1 • inspire 2

-Our drone diagnosis is free if we will proceed with the repair.
-If you decide to hold off with the service then we charge $25 for the Diagnosis.
+Our drone diagnosis is free if we proceed forward with the repair.
+If you decide to hold off with the service then we charge $25 for the Diagnosis

 • If we can fix the issue during diagnosis your cost will only be the diagnosis fee of $25

 If you have any further questions about DJI repair, DJI Updates or just regular drone Maintenance, we can be contacted at: 480-719-9399 or firstname.lastname@example.org

 Keep in mind that when you call, we cannot diagnose your issue over the phone.
 If you need to send us your drone, please ship to our store address:

 Make sure to print, fill out and send in this service request with the drone you need serviced:

 Please don’t hesitate to contact us if you have any issues.
 Sales@FliteFactory.com Thank you and we look forward to serving you in this new and amazing industry.

 We Love finding good drone Articles and this one is definitely owed to DJI in 2017…